14 Oregon Hot Springs That Are Totally Worth the Trip!

 McCredie Hot Springs is just down the main highway from the turnoff to Wall Creek.
 You could do these two hot springs in a day quite easily since McCredie is pretty close to its parking area as well.

 These two pools are open year-round, though there can be road closures in the winter.
-There are a plethora of hiking trails in this area as well, and one that stands out is the Bunchgrass Ridge Trail.
+There are a plethora of hiking trails in this area as well if you feel like working your muscles before relaxing them.

 5. Cougar Hot Springs

-Here’s another one located east of Eugene.
-Cougar Hot Springs offers 5 rock wall pools that cascade down a slope.
-And it’s a pretty scenic picture.
+Here’s another good one located east of Eugene.
+Cougar Hot Springs offers 5 rock wall pools that cascade down a slope, and it’s a pretty scenic picture.
 Also, it’s functional.

 That’s because the pool at the top is the hottest while the one at the bottom is coolest.
 It’s a choose-your-own-adventure hot spring.